Bhutan General Information

 Money, Currency & Budget

 The currency in Bhutan is the Ngultrum, which is pegged to the value of the Indian Rupee, resulting in a similar exchange rate.
 While the rupee is also legal tender, larger denominations such as Indian Rs.
 500 and Rs.
-1000 are not legally accepted due to some counterfeiting issues, although shops seem to have no problem accepting them.
-Smaller denominations such as Rs.
-100, Rs.
-50, Rs.
-20, and Rs.
-10 are legal tender.
+1000 are not legally accepted due to some counterfeiting issues (shops seem to have no problem accepting them).
+Smaller denominations of Indian currency below Rs.
+100 are legal tender.

 Credit Cards & ATMS: Credit cards are accepted only at a small number of establishments, such as international brand hotels and some gift shops.
-While ATMs generally work, it’s still recommended to carry some cash as some places do not have ATMs.
+While ATMs generally work, it’s still recommended to carry some cash as some places do not have ATMs and ATMs may not always work

-Airports: Paro (PBH) is the main international airport located in Paro,which is 55kms/50 min drive away from Thimphu.
-Bumthang in central Bhutan and Yongphula in the east near Trashigang and Gelephu in the south are all domestic airports.
+Airports: Paro (PBH) is the main international airport located in Paro,which is 55kms/50 min drive away from capital Thimphu.
+Bumthang in central Bhutan, Yongphula in the east near Trashigang and Gelephu in the south are other three airports for domestic flights.
 Plans are underway to make Gelephu an international airport.

 Nestled within the majestic Himalayas, ensconced between India and China, lies the secluded kingdom of Bhutan.
 This independent nation has long thrived in isolation from the rest of the world, preserving its rich cultural and spiritual heritage through centuries-old traditions.